luiscoco/AWS_ECS_.NET-8-Web-API/README.md

-# AWS ECS .NET 8 Web API
+# AWS ECS: How to deploy .NET 8 Web API